jcmdln/hardened-chromium/README.md

 things when launching it.

 # Usage
-See [bin/chromium](./bin/chromium) for the mock shell-based launcher.
+See [bin/hardened-chromium](./bin/hardened-chromium) for the simple shell-based launcher you can throw in your `$PATH`.

 # Sources
 For the full list of possible command line switches, please see the